dhanushuUzumaki/100-days-of-code/log.md

 **Thoughts**: Also got help from prisma forum to solve the ECONNREFUSED error.
 Its because of the fact the localhost inside a container points to the container as such..
 I have to use the service name with its port to access it.
 Now its working.

 **Link To Work**: [Journal - Today's commit](https://github.com/dhanushuUzumaki/Journal/commit/5387d9f337f7c4ca162866b8fe8bb8409cfabdd7)

+### Day 36: May-18-18 Friday
+**Today's Progress**: Completed the nodejs - graphql tuts on howtographql.

+**Thoughts**: Followed and implemented subscription, filtering, pagination and sorting on a dummy project.